Drewthurm21/sorted/README.md

         ```
     </details>

 - Lastly, I made a few simple buttons.
 One to start the sorting visualization, and one to create / render a new list of values.
 So.
 The creation is complete.
 It works but, even aside from sloppy first-attempt code, there are drawbacks and things that I would like to refactor.
-Here are some of the things I'd like to improve on the next iteration:
+Here's what I'd like to address in the next iteration:

   1. The visualization is kind of jarring.
 It gets the point across, but it's not pretty.
      - _a._ the columns don't move horizontally, they just swap sizes.
      - _b._ since there are no transitions the changes happen instantly.
-     - _c._ faster animation speeds make this look like "blur of color, then done" - not the desired effect & useless for teaching
+     - _c._ faster animation speeds make this look like a blur of colors, then it's done - not the desired effect
   2. Once animations start, they cannot be stopped.
      - _b._ it is not possible to pause, rewind or reset back to the original list order.
      - _a._ if a new list is generated during animation, the column values update but the animations continue.